-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 83. Donations to Certain Schools

 This exclusion allows a retailer to donate resale inventory to certain schools without having to pay use tax on the donated property.
 The school must be a school of higher education.
 The purpose of this exclusion is to encourage the donation of resale inventory to certain schools.